Available with Advanced license.

 Distortion induced by earth curvature is most prevalent in images that cover wide extents of the earth, or look out at high oblique angles from high altitude.
 It usually affects aerial imagery collected with a short focal length, at high altitude, with a wide FoV, or satellite imagery in strips or blocks.

-Relief displacement is caused by variable elevation above or below a particular datum, which results in a shift in the object's image position.
-This topographic variation, coupled with tilt and FoV distortions of the sensor, affects the distance and scale with which features are displayed on the imagery.
+Relief displacement is caused by variable elevation above or below a particular datum, which results in a shift in the object's apparent position in the image.
+This topographic variation, coupled with view orientation and FoV of the sensor, affects the distance and scale with which features are displayed on the imagery.

 When scanning aerial photography, distortions are first introduced in film processing and storage.
 Then additional distortions may be introduced in the scanning process due to lens or other scanning instrumentation.
 These errors must be largely compensated for in the orthorectification process.